borglab/gtsam.org/_posts/2021-02-07-uncertainties.md

 ## Conclusions

-In this post we reviewed how a clear understanding of the conventions (explicit or not) embeded in our factor graph problems is fundamental to make sense of the quantities involved.
+In this post we took a long trip to explain how the covariances are introduced and extracted from the estimation framework.
+We reviewed how a clear understanding of the conventions (explicit or not) embeded in our factor graph problems is fundamental to make sense of the quantities involved.
 We introduced the concept of _right-hand_ and _left-hand_ conventions which, while not standard, allowed us to identify different formulations that can be found in the literature.
 By explicitly stating that GTSAM uses a right-hand convention we could specify the frames used to define the variables, as well the covariance we obtain from the solution via  `Marginals`.

-We also showed how the right-hand convention also defines how the composition is defined when working with manifolds, such as rigid-body transformations and rotation matrices.
+We also showed how the right-hand convention is related to how the composition is defined when working with manifolds, such as rigid-body transformations and rotation matrices.
 The  **local** and **retract** operations are also defined from the right-hand side, indicating that the increments and the covariances we compute are defined with respect to the base frame.

 Additionally, the definition of the local and retract operations also have direct impact on the ordering of the covariance matrices, which also varies depending on the object.
-We reviewed that `Pose2` use a _translation-then-orientation_ convention, while `Pose3` does _orientation-then-translation_.
+We discussed that `Pose2` use a _translation-then-orientation_ convention, while `Pose3` does _orientation-then-translation_.
 This is particularly important when we want to use GTSAM quantities with different software, such as ROS, which use a _translation-then-orientation_ convention for their 3D pose structures for instance ([`PoseWithCovariance`](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/PoseWithCovariance.html)).

 Finally, we showed how the convention is also important to define probability distributions of rigid-body matrices, and how this determine the way the covariances get transformed when manipulating such variables.
 While this has been shown in related literature, we briefly presented some expressions for inversion, composition and relative poses that are compliant with GTSAM's convention.

 ## Acknowledgments
-I would like to thank again the interesting discussions in the [gtsam-users](https://groups.google.com/g/gtsam-users/c/c-BhH8mfqbo/m/7Wsj_nogBAAJ) group.
-Stefan Gächter motivated a rich conversation doing some important questions, and Frank Dellaert motivated the idea of writing a post about it.
+I would like to thank again the interesting discussions originated in the [gtsam-users](https://groups.google.com/g/gtsam-users/c/c-BhH8mfqbo/m/7Wsj_nogBAAJ) group.
+Stefan Gächter guided a rich conversation doing some important questions, and Frank Dellaert motivated the idea of writing a post about it.

-Coincidently, similar discussions at the Dynamic Robot Systems group at the University of Oxford were aligned with the topics discussed here and facilitated the writing process.
-Special thanks to Yiduo Wang and Milad Ramezani to derive and test together the formulas of the covariance of relative poses presented here, Marco Camurri for feedback on the notation, and Maurice Fallon for encouragement to write this post.
+Coincidently, similar discussions at the [Dynamic Robot Systems](https://ori.ox.ac.uk/labs/drs/) group at the University of Oxford were aligned with the topics discussed here and facilitated the writing process.
+Special thanks to Yiduo Wang and Milad Ramezani for our conversations, derivation and testing of the formulas for the covariance of relative poses presented here, Marco Camurri for feedback on the notation, and Maurice Fallon for encouraging to write this post.